 The application wants to know how much or little you could work each week, but there are no requirements listed.
 You can plainly see from the “Welcome” page that you can set your own schedule, so if that is the case it would be very flexible work!

 Because you can set your own schedule, you might occasionally be in a position where you are fighting for available hours with other Needlers.
-Needle will also let you log on and work whenever, which is good for you if there is ever any overflow work.
+You are only allowed to schedule yourself for up to 28 hours per week typically, but this may depend on the brand you do chats for.
+Needle will also let you log on and work whenever (freeskating), which is good for you if there is ever any overflow work.

 The Application Process